Rethinking Meta-Learning from a Learning Lens: Implementation and Architecture

-\paragraph{Experimental Setup} We select two image classification environments, i.e., standard few-shot learning (SFSL) and cross-domain few-shot learning (CFSL), with four benchmark datasets, i.e., miniImagenet \cite{miniImagenet}, Omniglot \cite{Omniglot}, CUB \cite{cub}, and Places \cite{places}.
-Among them, the setting of CFSL strengthens the distribution difference of data during model training and testing, which can better reflect its OOD generalization performance.
-The evaluation metric employed here is the average accuracy.
+We select four benchmark datasets with two experimental settings, including standard few-shot learning (SFSL) and cross-domain few-shot learning (CFSL).
+For SFSL, we evaluate the average accuracy on two benchmark datasets, including (i) miniImagenet \cite{miniImagenet}, which consists of 100 classes with 50,000/10,000 training/testing images, split into 64/16/20 classes for meta-training/validation/testing and (ii) Omniglot \citep{Omniglot}, which contains 1,623 characters from 50 different alphabets.
+For CFSL, we train the models on miniImagenet and test the trained models on two different datasets, including (i) CUB \cite{cub}, which encompasses a collection of 11,788 photographs, categorized into 200 distinct bird species, with 5,794 for testing.; (ii) Places \cite{places}, which boasts an extensive library of over 2.5 million images, meticulously categorized into 205 unique scene categories.
+Among them, the setting of CFSL strengthens the distribution difference of data during model training and testing, which can better reflect the OOD generalization performance.
+The evaluation metric is the average accuracy.

-\paragraph{Results} Table \ref{tab:classification} shows the comparison results under SFSL and CFSL settings.
-We can observe that: (i) Under the SFSL setting, the introduction of TRLearner achieves stable performance improvement and surpasses other comparison baselines, including regularizers and methods that focus on meta-learning generalization; (ii) Under the CFSL setting, TRLearner always surpasses the SOTA baseline, indicating that it can achieve better generalization improvement without introducing task-specific or label space augmentations required by the baseline.
-Combined with the comparative experiment of the trade-off performance (accuracy vs. training time) in Appendix \ref{sec:app_F}, TRLearner achieves the best generalization improvement under the condition of lower computational cost.
+\paragraph{\textbf{Results.}} From the SFSL and CFSL results in \textbf{Table \ref{tab:classification}}, we can observe that: (i) In SFSL, TRLearner achieves stable performance improvement and surpasses other comparison baselines.
+For example, our method improves by nearly 7\% on MAML and ProtoNet compared to the meta-learning model, and by an average of 2\% compared to the SOTA plug-and-play model without the need for additional networks. (ii) In CFSL, TRLearner always surpasses the SOTA baseline, indicating that it can achieve better generalization improvement without introducing task-specific or label space augmentations required by the baseline.
+Combined with the trade-off experiment (accuracy vs. training cost) in \textbf{Subsection \ref{sec:vis_trade-off}}, TRLearner achieves the best generalization improvement under the condition of lower computational cost.
 This further proves the superiority of TRLearner.